rdglabs/Docusaurus/blog/_SettingUpDocosaurus/index.md

 ```
 winget install Chocolatey.Chocolatey
 ```
-That will install Chocolatey, once it is install you can use chocolatey to install node.js with the following command.
+That will install Chocolatey, once it is installed you can use chocolatey to install node.js with the following command.
 ```
 choco install node.js
 ```

 ## Docusaurus Setup

-Now that Node.js is install we can get Docusaurus installed and running locally.
+Now that Node.js is installed we can get Docusaurus installed and running locally.

 - ### Docusaurus install